sparkflows/sparkflows-docs/docs/processors/14-ML-Sklearn/Modeling/sklearn-predict.rst

 Sklearn Predict
 ===========

-Predict node takes in a DataFrame and Model and makes predictions
+Predict node takes in a dataframe and model and makes predictions

 Input
 --------------